Naans & Curries

 That dynamic has implications for how to think about the restaurant.
 In cities with established South Asian dining scenes, a venue is judged against others in the same cuisine category.
 In Santa Ana Canton, Naans & Curries is largely setting the reference point for what subcontinental cooking looks like in this corner of Costa Rica.
 That comes with responsibility but also with a kind of freedom: there's no local benchmark to underperform against.
 The question is whether the kitchen is executing the cuisine on its own terms, not whether it compares favourably to a competitor down the street.

-The Momentum Lindora address also places the restaurant within walking distance of the kind of mixed-use foot traffic that sustains a casual dining operation: office workers at lunch, families in the evening, weekend shoppers.
+The Momentum Lindora address also places the restaurant within easy reach of the kind of mixed-use foot traffic that sustains a casual dining operation: office workers at lunch, families in the evening, weekend shoppers.
 That's a different operational context from a destination restaurant like Restaurante El Tigre Vestido in Jesús de Santa Bárbara or Nairi Awari Restaurant in Bajo Tigre, which require deliberate travel.
 Naans & Curries benefits from ambient footfall, which changes the calculus for both planning a visit and understanding what the restaurant is designed to do.

 Planning a Visit